Coverage

 What You're Required to Maintain.

-Driving on HUM involves two layers of coverage — HUM's TNC policy, and your own personal auto insurance.
+Driving on HUM involves two layers of coverage — HUM's commercial auto policy, and your own personal auto insurance.
 Here's how they work together.

 Your Personal Auto Policy — Off Platform